gvwilson/thirdbit/src/fiction/madica/index.md

 and an alarm started blaring,
 "Brrrrmp!
 Brrrrmp!
 Brrrrmp!"

-"Warning," said a creaky, gravelly voice that seemed to come from everywhere at once.
+"Warning," said a mechanical voice that seemed to come from everywhere at once.
 "Re-assembled robot detected on control level.
 All units, respond and deactive with extreme prejudice."